 Breast tenderness is most noticeable during the first three months of pregnancy.
 The breasts get bigger and can be quite tender.
+While uncomfortable, this is a positive sign that there will be sufficient milk after birth.

 A good support bra is useful.